NwanmaRichard/cart/readme.md

 # cart

-- Description: cart is a simple shopping cart apllication written in Java
+- Description: cart is a simple shopping cart application written in Java

 #### Basic Database design
 - Database used: SQL (MySQL)